mi-m1/dice/README.md

-# dice
+# Rolling the DICE on Idiomaticity: How LLMs Fail to Grasp Context
-Code for paper - Rolling the DICE on Idiomaticity: How LLMs Fail to Grasp Context
+Code - coming soon!